-After decades of being treated as an outcast at the dinner table, many experts are now challenging the longstanding health advice to reduce butter consumption.
+After decades of being treated as an outcast at the dinner table, many experts are now challenging the longstanding health advice on butter consumption.

 "Butter has been garnering a better health perception over the last 18 months."

 - American Restaurant Association’s David Maloni, told CNBC in March.

 Consumption of margarine in both the US and the UK has dropped.
 According to British industry publication The Grocer, UK sales are falling by more than 7 percent a year.
 The new understanding of butter, and growing interest in natural ingredients and the great taste of butter, has put butter back on the table of many consumers.